FEUP-LDTS-2021/ldts-project-assignment-g1006/docs/report.md

   <img src="images/UML/mvc.png"/>
 </p>

-The game states permite the game alter its behavior in a very simple and efficient way.
+The game states allows the game to alter its behavior in a very simple and efficient way.

 **Consequences**